harness/developer-hub/docs/platform/13_Templates/create-a-stepgroup-template.md

    The **Create New Step Group Template** settings appear.

 5. In **Name**, enter a name for the template.
 6. In **Version Label**, enter the version of the stage.
-You can enter v1.
+For example, v1.
 7. Select the scope at which you want to save this template in **Save To**.
 8. To set up your template, select one of the following:
    - **Inline**: Save the template in Harness.